-Parameter Description -outformat <format></format> This is the image format that you want to output with utransform.
-The following output image formats are supported: • TGA (TGA1, TGA3 and TGA4) • SGI (SGI1, SGI3, SGI4, SGIDP3 and SGIDP4) • OPT (OPT1, OPT3 and OPT4) • PSD (PSD1, PSD3, PSD4, PSDDP3 and PSDDP4) • YUV • PAL • SCAN • TVG • PDF • PNG (PNG4) Some of these image formats have variants, the notation of which is composed of: • Their file extension.
-For example, the format PSDDP4 will output a Photoshop Document (.psd) file. • Their colour depth, if applicable.
+Parameter Description -outformat <format></format> This is the image format that you want to output with utransform .
+The following output image formats are supported:

+TGA (TGA1, TGA3 and TGA4) SGI (SGI1, SGI3, SGI4, SGIDP3 and SGIDP4) Some comp OPT (OPT1, OPT3 and OPT4) PSD (PSD1, PSD3, PSD4, PSDDP3 and PSDDP4) YUV PAL SCAN TVG PDF PNG (PNG4) e of these image formats have variants, the notation of which is posed of: Their file extension.
+For example, the format PSDDP4 will output a Photoshop Document (.psd) file.
+Their colour depth, if applicable.
 The format PSDDP4 specifies "DP", which means double-precision.
 This means each channel has a colour depth of 16 bits.
-Formats that do not have this notation use the standard depth of 8 bits per channel. • If they support different amounts of channels, the amount of channels they use.
-For example: • 1 means 1 colour channel, which renders in greyscale. • 3 means 3 colour channels, which renders in solid colours. • 4 means 3 colour channels + 1 alpha channel, meaning the format supports transparency values.
+Formats that do not have this notation use the standard depth of 8 bits per channel.
+If they support different amounts of channels, the amount of channels they use.
+For example: 1 means 1 colour channel, which renders in greyscale.
+3 means 3 colour channels, which renders in solid colours.
+4 means 3 colour channels + 1 alpha channel, meaning the format supports transparency values.

 Parameter Description NOTES It is important to specify the output format.
 If no output format is specified, utransform will not use the output format specified in the extension of the output file.
 Instead, it will either output in TGA or TVG format, depending on the parameters.
 For formats that have variants, merely specifying the file extension will also work.
 It will output images with standard colour depth (8 bits per channel) in solid colour (3 channels).
-Some of these formats are Toon Boom formats: VAR is a legacy Toon Boom format for exporting greyscale (matte) images.
-OPT is a legacy Toon Boom format for exporting images in various channel configurations.
+Some of these formats are Toon Boom formats: VAR is a legacy Toon Boom format for greyscale bitmap images.
+OPT is a legacy Toon Boom format for bitmap images with various channel configurations.
 SCAN is the format in which the Scan application records image data from a scanner.
-It is a greyscale bitmap format that also contains metadata for the registration and resolution of the drawing within a scene.
+It is a greyscale bitmap format that also contains scanning metadata such as the registration, resolution and field chart of the drawing.
 TVG is the standard image format used by Toon Boom applications for vector drawings as well as Toon Boom bitmap drawings. -outfile <file name=""></file> The path and name of the file to output.
 By default, output files will have the same name as their input files and will be output in the same directory, with the only difference being their file extension.
 NOTE If processing multiple files, this option will be ignored.